owickstrom/wickstrom.tech/src/_posts/2017-09-24-pandoc-beamer-graphviz.md

 * Videos and GIFs

 This article demonstrates a setup that fulfills these goals, using Pandoc Markdown, Beamer, Graphviz and Make.
+I have also created a template, based on my setup, that you can use if you like this approach.

 ## Writing Slides with Pandoc Markdown

 One of my favorite tools in technical writing is [Pandoc][].
-I use it for documentation, talks, Markdown preview, this blog post, and for converting existing documents to more desirable formats[^1].
+I use it for documentation, talks, Markdown preview, this article, and for converting existing documents to more desirable formats[^1].

 A very nice feature of Pandoc is slideshow output formats.
 You can